cgerchenhp/UE_TAPython_Plugin_Release/README.md

 #### Add menu in ToolMenus Anchor

-So we can add a context menu for the object's component in Detail views.
+We can add a TAPython menu where the UE ToolMenus can.

 ```JSON
     "ControlRigEditor.RigHierarchy.ContextMenu": {